john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 # How does a function work?

+## A function is defined, passed an input, and returns an output when invoked.
-The best way to explain how a function works is to examine the primary parts of a function first to gain a better understanding of what a function is and what it does.
-Below we have an example of a *function declaration* (which is one of serveral ways you can define a function) with the core components marked and explained in detail below that.
-Note that when a function has been defined, you can "call" a function which means you can invoke the function name and pass any "arguments" that are needed to return a result.
+At the heart of a function is the ability to define that function, take an input, and through the contents of your main block of code, return an output that is predictable.
+To better explain this, lets first look at the primary parts of a function.
+In the example directly below we have a *function declaration* (which is one of serveral ways you can define a function).
+In this example, we first add a ```function``` prefiex to define it.
+Then, we name it and pass in input *parameters*.
+In the body of the function, we then ```return``` the resulting output.
+And when we are ready to use this function we "call" a function, which means you can invoke the function name and pass any "arguments" (which directly correlate to the parameter slot in the defined function) which are needed to return a result.
 ```JavaScript
     //FUNCTION KEYWORD        //NAME       //CALL SIGNATURE (W/PARAMETER)
     //               \           |         /